- Why Us?

-Even though with PPC you only pay when your ads are clicked, what if most of your clicks come from people (or robots) that have zero chances of being your customers?
-We discuss the ways in which you can lose money advertising online, because of click fraud.
+Even though with PPC you only pay when your ads are clicked, what if most of your clicks instead come from people (or robots) that have zero chances of being your customers?
+We discuss the ways in which you can undoubtedly lose money advertising online, because of click fraud.

 As online advertisers and website owners, you will always have situations when what you are paying for clicks in PPC systems, such as Facebook and Google Ads, does not really match with the actual benefits you are getting in terms of traffic.

 So read on to learn more about pay-per-click fraud!

 Our advanced website intelligence solution will enable anyone to grow their website quickly - all while also staying data privacy compliant!

 Quite recently, a customer that has been paying for a considerable number of clicks from Google Ads, had these clicks then showing up in Analytics as coming from very few users.
 In this case, we have seen as much as 24 paid clicks per user visiting the website, on average.
 So this should mean that one user would do at least 24 searches and would keep on clicking our ads in Google, visit our website, then go back to the search again and again.
 This is very certainly suspicious behavior, even for the most tenacious shopper comparing offers.